breezy-codes/breezy-codes.github.io/content/about-me/work-experience.md

 ## My Work Experience at Deakin University

-### Sessional Academic
+### Associate Teaching Fellow

-**March 2024 to October 2024**
+**March 2025 to Present**

-- Developing quizzes in NUMBAS and creating graph theory extensions using JME programming for SIT192.
+- Marking 50 students in SIT102 and 50 students in SIT192, providing feedback to support their learning.
-- Developed my own extension for creating NUMBAS questions on the Welsh Powell algorithm.
+- Conducting 2 help hub sessions per week in SIT202.

 ### Maths Mentor